dragonspearsinc/openshift-3-tier/README.md

 1. `exit` //exit the pod / bash
 1. `kubectl delete pod {podname}`  //this will kill the pod, but don't worry, since we used a deployment, Kubernetes will automatically restart a new pod
 1. `kubectl get pods -o wide` //node that the pod was restarted
-1. `kubectl port-forward {podname} 3306:3306` //set-up port-forwarding so we can have access to the DB
+1. `kubectl port-forward {podname} 3306:3306` //set-up port-forwarding so we can have access to the DB, otherwise, i have to use mysql commands within the pod itself
 1. Open up Workbench, point at localhost:3306
 1. Create some data
 ```